DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

 [1.11](#1.11) Understand and apply threat modeling concepts and methodologies (OSG-9 Chpt 1)
 - **Threat Modeling**: security process where potential threats are identified, categorized, and analyzed; can be performed as a proactive measure during design and development or as an reactive measure once a product has been deployed
   - Threat modeling identifies the potential harm, the probability of occurrence, the priority of concern, and the means to eradicate or reduce the threat
+    - Proactive Approach: This is a proactive approach to threat modeling, which is also known as the defensive approach.
+    - Reactive approach or adversarial approach to threat modeling takes place after a product has been created and deployed.
 - Microsoft uses the **Security Development Lifecycle** (SDL) with the motto: "Secure by design, secure by default, secure in deployment and communication"
   - It has two objectives:
     - Reduce the number of security-related design and coding defects